mo2menelzeiny/infrastructure_as_code/part1/README.md

-Build Hello World! ami for private servers using packer also uses ami id from manifest to spawn the private instances inside terraform dir
+Build Hello World! ami for private servers using packer and ansible to configure nginx

-`cd packer`

 `packer build template.pkr.hcl`

-`cd terraform`
+Deploy terraform resources and regenerate the dynamic inventory using terraform output template

 `terraform apply`

-The dynamic inventory is generated using terraform output template